 Grey and White Antique Kitchen

-Grey is not usually a color found among traditional style kitchens, but this design proves that it can work.
+Grey is not usually a color found in traditional-style kitchens, but this design proves that it can work.
 In this style, the subway tile backsplash looks more like exposed and painted brick when set against the traditional grey cabinets.
-The marble countertops complement the gray dominated room and are perfect to reflect the soft hue from the pendant lights, which is essential without a direct source of natural light.
+The marble countertops complement the gray-dominated room and perfectly reflect the soft hue of the pendant lights, which is essential without a direct source of natural light.

 3. Light and Dark